-Chlorine disinfectants can corrode metals, deteriorate fabrics, and irritate mucous membranes, eyes and skin.
+Chlorine disinfectants are UV and heat sensitive and can corrode metals, deteriorate fabrics, and irritate mucous membranes, eyes and skin.
 They are inactivated by organic materials such as feces, and therefore must be applied to clean surfaces only.
 They yield maximum effectiveness only after several minutes' contact with surfaces, and their effectiveness decreases in hard water and when application temperatures are below 65 degrees F.

-- wide germicidal activity
+- Wide germicidal activity

-- fairly effective sporicide
+- Fairly effective sporicide

-- relatively nontoxic
+- Relatively nontoxic

-- effective at low concentrations
+- Effective at low concentrations

-- low cost
+- Low cost

-- limited activity in the presence of organic matter

-- poor residual activity necessitates frequent applications
+- Limited activity in the presence of organic - Poor residual activity necessitates frequent applications - Corrosive

-- corrosive